VinGarcia/dataRec/README.md

-An advanced set of python scripts made to recovery data files from damaged or lost file systems.
+A set of specialized python scripts made to recovery important text files from damaged or lost file systems.

 ## Intro